Jodenee/Voyager/docs/Tutorials/error-handling.md

 if requestStatus.success then
     print(message.Id)
 else
-    if requestStatus.StatusCode == 400 then
-        warn("Bad request!")
-    elseif requestStatus.StatusCode == 429 then
+    if requestStatus.StatusCode == 429 then
         warn("We've been ratelimited!")
     elseif requestStatus.StatusCode == 500 then
         warn("Internal server error!")